 - Ruffle tier strips= (Main skirt piece + 2″) divided by 3 for the height and cut the width from selvage to selvage.
 Cut three strips total.
 Each strip will overlap the other by 1″, which is why you add 2″ to the the calculation.
 My main piece was 10″ tall, so I cut each strip 4″ tall.

-Gather the top of each ruffle strip with a ruffling foot or by sewing long stitches and gathering them by hand.
+Gather the top of each ruffle strip with a ruffling foot or learn the basics of sewing gathers and ruffles with my tutorial.
 Repeat for all three ruffle strips.
 The finished width of the ruffle should be equal to or slightly greater than the width of the main skirt piece.
 Adjust the gathers to the appropriate size.

 With your main skirt piece right side up in front of you, use a fabric marker to indicate lines for attaching the ruffle pieces.
 The first line up from the bottom should be equal to the height of the ruffle (4″).
 The next line up should be equal to the ruffle – 1″, so 3″ up in this case.
 The distance from that second line to the top of the skirt piece should also equal (3″).